 Medical Electives in Nepal & India

 Our medical elective program in India and Nepal is suitable for medical students and pre-med students from any background or healthcare discipline.
 Designed for those who love to travel and have a passion for helping others, this volunteering experience presents the unique opportunity to discover two amazing nations in beautiful South Asia.
-With electives available from 4 to 10 weeks and located in the run down slums of Kolkata and the poor neighbourhoods of Kathmandu, medical students and pre-med students will have the chance to learn about healthcare in developing countries whilst gaining invaluable hands-on experience in a real working environment under the supervision of qualified experts in the field.
+With electives available from 4 to 10 weeks and located in the beautiful Kerala and the culturally rich Kathmandu, medical students will have the chance to learn about healthcare in developing countries whilst gaining invaluable hands-on experience in a real working environment under the supervision of qualified experts in the field.

 Millions of people in the world suffer unnecessarily every single year due to not having basic healthcare or having access to doctors.
 Our volunteering program aims to change that.
 Not only will you gain the best possible work experience and learn about different cultures as you travel and explore during your own free time, but you will be contributing to a much bigger, ongoing humanitarian project that Volunteering Journeys is a part of.
 We believe in quality healthcare for everyone, no matter what social class or status and by taking part in our medical elective program in India and Nepal, volunteers will be supporting our work to help poor, disadvantaged communities who can’t help themselves.
 This program is suitable for medical workers from all backgrounds and medical disciplines; so as long as you’re passionate about travel and making the world a better place, an elective abroad could be the best step forward in your career.

-The medical elective program in India and Nepal is suitable for medical students or pre-med students working across all disciplines including OPD services, Pediatrics, Chemotherapy, Radiotherapy and Imaging, Pathology, Endoscopy, General Nursing, Emergency Services, Medical Library Assistance, Dental and more.
+The medical elective program in India and Nepal is suitable for medical students across most disciplines including Family Care, Pediatrics, Casualty, General Nursing, Dental and more.
 You will be working in local clinics and hospitals from Monday to Friday.
+You can also get a chance to participate in community programs like teaching and women’s empowerment and conduct health workshops.

 During the weekends, you will have plenty of time to travel, sightsee and socialise with other members of the elective team and Volunteering Journeys can help arrange cultural activities wherever possible.